I Tried Water Fasting Without Food for 40 Days | Here’s What I Learned

 His reason to fast was that a practitioner told him to do it for 20 days, to burn out a severe candida overgrowth.

-Eric had been a heroin addict for many years, and he’d been hospitalized for the effects of his drug use, where he contracted MRSA.
-That required a month of antibiotics.
-And as you likely know, antibiotics usually lead to gut issues.
+Eric had been a heroin addict for many years, and he’d been hospitalized for the effects of his drug use, where he contracted MRSA that required a month of antibiotics.
+And, as you likely know, antibiotics usually lead to gut issues.

-Desperate enough to stop eating for 3 weeks.
+He was desperate enough to stop eating for 3 weeks.

 Eric was after “ketosis,” where the body burns ketone bodies in the brain for fuel, which is all the rage currently with practitioners.

 (I predict the obsession with ketosis, which is actually the body in crisis, will eventually go the way of the dodo.)

 I explained autophagy to Eric, which is far more interesting to me.

 It is literally defined as “self-eating," because when the body has no other fuel, it feeds its cells and does cleanup work by metabolizing cancerous growths and breaking down yeasts, mold, fungi, viral, bacterial, and many other aberrant cells and growths.